patohed/chatBotIA/README.md

 # chatBotIA
 ChatBot Sale &amp; Assistant agent.

-<h1>Hello</h1>and welcome.
+<h3>Hello</h3>And welcome...
 This is my project with ChatBot library.
 This version includes some interactions with the IA.<br>

 All suggestions are welcome!